ITfoxtec/FoxIDs/docs/deployment-docker.md

 ```yaml
 docker-compose -f docker-compose-project.yaml -f docker-compose.development-https.yaml up -d
 ```

+## First login
+Open your FoxIDs Control site (<a href="http://localhost:8801" target="_blank">http://localhost:8801</a> or <a href="https://localhost:8401" target="_blank">https://localhost:8401</a>) in a browser.
+It should redirect to the FoxIDs site where you login with the default admin user `admin@foxids.com` and password `FirstAccess!` (you are required to change the password on first login).
+You are then redirected back to the FoxIDs Control site in the `master` tenant.
+You can add more tenants in the master tenant and e.g., configure admin users.

+Then click on the `main` tenant and authenticate once again with the same default admin user email and password (the default admin user email and password is the same for both the `master` tenant and the `main` tenant, but it is two different users).
+You are now logged into the `main` tenant and can start to configure your [applications and authentication methods](connections.md).

 ## Useful commands
 This is a list of commands which may be useful during deployment to view details and to make deployment changes.